 "During times of universal deceit, telling the truth becomes a revolutionary act." - George Orwell

-Today's video features a reading from George Orwell's classic novel, Nineteen Eighty-Four, performed by Christina Woo during this year's Banned Books Week ceremonies.
+Today's video features a reading from George Orwell's classic novel, Nineteen Eighty-Four, performed by Christina Woo during a Banned Books Week ceremony.
 Enjoy!